Understanding Trigger Point Injections

 - Less ejaculatory pain in men

 If you have any questions regarding trigger point injections, or if you think it may be right for you, our team of professionals are available to answer any questions to help you make an informed decision.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.